BrynColl/Statistics-notes/Rejection Sampling.md

-# Notes on Rejection Sampling
+# Visualizing Rejection Sampling

-This text is based on Casella and Berger's (2024) section on Rejection sampling.
-I created the simulations using Desmos[^1].
+This text is based on Casella and Berger's (2001) section on Rejection sampling.
+I created the simulations using Desmos[^1] and R.

 Rejection sampling involves simulating the distribution of a random variable $X$ (called the _target distribution_) using a subset of the variates drawn from some _candidate distribution_.
 This text will focus on the visual intuition of rejection sampling, rather than the formal proof.